patchbae/jekyll-now/_posts/PCOMP/17-09-11-What-is-Interaction?.md

 ---
- -layout: post
+ layout: post
- -title: What is Interaction?
+ title: What is Interaction?
- -categories: PCOMP
+ categories: PCOMP

 ---